shaysingh818/DTunes/README.md

 # DTunes:
-DTunes is an audio engine dedicated to audio processing and composition.
+DTunes is an audio engine for researching audio composition and processing techniques.
 The purpose of this engine is to understand music production/theory concepts and combine it with computational algorithms.
-A list of features include reading audio frequencies and perform common audio processing techniques, audio composition (composing music), feature extraction, and lastly , playing and queuing audio files using specific data structures.
-Concepts in graph theory will also be applied to create algorithms that investigate similarities and relationships in audio files.
-Overall, DTunes intends to be a project to apply algorithms to understand the composition of music and create the ultimate audio experience for a computer scientist.
+A list of features include reading audio frequencies and perform common audio processing techniques, audio composition (composing music), general audio feature extraction, and experimenting with ways to play audio files stored in queuing data structures.
+The purpose of this project is to understand music composition and create the ultimate audio experience from the perspective of a computer scientist or researcher.

 ## Setup